-Automated feed creation I currently add news to my RSS feed completely manually, meaning that I copy the text from my HTML update announcements and paste them into the RSS file.
+I currently add news to my RSS feed completely manually, meaning that I copy the text from my HTML update announcements and paste them into the RSS file.
 I often have to rephrase it too, because RSS doesn't allow inline links.
+And I have to escape certain characters.
 Automating this whole procedure would save me a lot of work.
 With the update information entered into an online form, a PHP script could create the feed and an HTML fragment to be included via SSI in one step.

 An Atom feed instead of RSS may even have visually the same format as the HTML news list.
-Yet, Atom (or rather its parsing) is extremely pedantic and collapses at the slightest impurity of the syntax.
-I tried it, and while RSS worked immediately, I gave up on Atom when it still didn't work after three hours of unsuccessful debugging.
+Yet, the parsing of Atom is incredibly pedantic.
+I tried it, and while RSS worked immediately, I gave up on Atom when it was still jumbled after hours of unsuccessful debugging.

 Status: first steps

-I have commercial statistics packages installed on my server.
-But there does not seem to be anything like a plug-in to incorporate their results into a publicly available web page, much less to create a counter for individual pages.
+I can install commercial statistics packages on my server.
+But there does not seem to be anything like a plug-in to incorporate results into a publicly available web page, much less to create a counter for individual pages.
 I could install a less sophisticated analysis software on my server, but it would have to be a very reliable one, one that wouldn't count double hits to pages.
 Maybe it will turn out easy, but I am still searching.

 Article series on warp propulsion

-Status: Chapter 6 ready, more updates planned for 2013
+Status: chapter 6 ready, more updates some day

 Completion of TNG and DS9 reviews

-The advantage of this project is that it can be gradually expanded and can grow as big as I like.
+The advantage of this project is that it does not have to stick to a certain format, can be gradually expanded and can grow as big as I like.